 Bontempo’s dough is a pretty traditional mix: flour, salt, yeast, water.
 The secret is the 48-hour, temperature-controlled resting period.
 It’s a slower proof than most pizza places you’ll visit, which results in a feather-soft dough, fired to a crust in Bontempo’s imported Italian wood-fire pizza oven.
 This thing is a behemoth, shipped all the way from Europe, and requires a complicated flu network just to get out of the building.

 If you’re an old Frat’s fan, and you’re looking for something new, go The Bont: Kavanagh’s signature tomato sugo, mozzarella, smokey pulled pork and a herby mix of basil, garlic and sage.
 The Zuca is also a surefire winner, with its veg-friendly roast pumpkin, feta, basil, pine nuts, spinach, rosemary and garlic.
-Personally, we’re a sucker for a good supreme, and The Fitzroy certainly fits the bill: ham, hot sopressa, mushrooms, green capsicum, olives, onion, pineapple and a dusting of dried oregano.
+Personally, we’re a sucker for the Angello—because who could possibly say no to slow-cooked lamb?

-The wine and beer list are curated, rather than scattershot.
+The wine and beer list are curated, with house wine for only $5 and tap beer at $4.50 a pot.
 And (oh yes) there’s a homemade tiramisu for afters: silky smooth and sinfully rich, as it should be.
+You won’t regret ordering Nan’s cassata or white chocolate calzone either…